neuml/cord19q/tasks/ethics.md

 - In addition, our findings are important in enabling government to allocate health resources and offer appropriate treatments for family members of HCWs who suffer mental health problems during COVID-19 epidemic and any of the infectious disease outbreak in the future.<br/>

 # Efforts to identify the underlying drivers of fear, anxiety and stigma that fuel misinformation and rumor, particularly through social media.
+#### Highlights<br/>
+- 5 Conspiracy theories and misinformation are already circulating in traditional and social media about COVID-19.<br/>
+- However, discrimination and prejudice driven by fear or misinformation have been flowing within and outside China [19,       , triggering panic and jeopardizing the response efforts of health workers and health authorities .<br/>
+- In addition to sadness, anxiety, fear, and anger were also positively correlated with Problem-focused coping and emotion-focused coping (ps <0.001).<br/>
+- Journalists have an important role in health communication and should acknowl edge that their strong but inaccurate and misleading headlines agitate members of the public, cause fear, impinge on public communication, and diminish countermeasures for the outbreak.<br/>
+- In subsequent analysis, it was found that anxiety, fear, and anger were significantly positively related to problem-focused coping and emotion-focused coping.<br/>

+#### Articles<br/>
 [Fear can be more harmful than the severe acute respiratory syndrome coronavirus 2 in controlling the corona virus disease 2019 epidemic](https://doi.org/10.12998/wjcc.v8.i4.652)<br/>
 by Ren, Shi-Yan; Gao, Rong-Ding; Chen, Ye-Lin<br/>
 *World J Clin Cases - Feb 26, 2020*<br/>
-- However, discrimination and prejudice driven by fear or misinformation have been flowing within and outside China [19,, triggering panic and jeopardizing the response efforts of health workers and health authorities.<br/>
+- However, discrimination and prejudice driven by fear or misinformation have been flowing within and outside China [19,       , triggering panic and jeopardizing the response efforts of health workers and health authorities .<br/>
 - This is the time for solidarity, not stigma.<br/>
 - A 24-h free hotline 7 d a week should be set up for public to respond to all the questions and concerns, relive the worries and panic, and clear the rumor or misinformation.<br/>
 - Likewise, government authorities in every country should cooperate with China to oppose stigma, language abuse and discrimination caused by the SARS-CoV-2 epidemic and strictly abide by disciplines and laws stress that our enemy is SARS-CoV-2 rather than the fear and stigma.<br/>
-- As the World Health Organization's (WHO's) Director of Global Infectious Hazard Preparedness Sylvie Briand said, "Fear and stigma go together and when people fear, they tend to stigmatize some groups and what we try to do is to reduce this fear".<br/>
+- As the World Health Organization's (WHO's) Director of Global Infectious Hazard Preparedness Sylvie Briand said, "Fear and stigma go together and when people fear, they tend to stigmatize some groups and what we try to do is to reduce this fear" .<br/>
 - As global community, we need solidarity instead of stigma or discrimination to contain the spread of SARS-CoV-2 outbreak.<br/>

 [Emotional responses and coping strategies of nurses and nursing college students during COVID-19 outbreak](https://doi.org/10.1101/2020.03.05.20031898)<br/>
 by Long Huang; Fu ming xu; Hai rong Liu<br/>
 *Mar 08, 2020*<br/>
 - In addition to sadness, anxiety, fear, and anger were also positively correlated with Problem-focused coping and emotion-focused coping (ps <0.001).<br/>
-- Emotions are thought to have motivational properties that motivate certain behaviors or behaviors.<br/>
+- Emotions are thought to have motivational properties that motivate certain behaviors or behaviors .<br/>
 - The scale consists of problem-focused coping (active coping, planning, and use of instrumental support) and emotion-focused coping (use of emotional support, acceptance, positive reframing, religion, humor, substance use, self-distraction, self-blame, denial, behavior disengagement, and venting) consisting All rights reserved.<br/>
 - In subsequent analysis, it was found that anxiety, fear, and anger were significantly positively related to problem-focused coping and emotion-focused coping.<br/>
 - Therefore, the more problem-focused coping, the more fear.<br/>